DmitriBogdanov/GSE/README.md

 - Documentation
 - Non-linear algebraic API improvements
+- More derivative, gradient and jacobian methods
+- More non-linear methods
-- More ODE integrators
+- More ODE methods
-- More SDE integrators
+- More SDE methods
+- Single- and multi-variate optimization module
 - CMake cleanup

 ## Requirements